meenunat/Advanced-Lane-Finding/writeup_template.md

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a video output [](./project_video.mp4)

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 The mountain roads are more challenging to detect because the curvature changes more frequently.
 Boundary region needs to be constrained to a much smaller area.
-Also need a way to distinguish carpool sign, since they were getting recognized as edge of the lane in challenge video.
+Also need a way to distinguish carpool sign, since the signs were getting misinterpreted as edge of the right lane in challenge video.

 Here's a challenge video output [](./challenge_output.mp4) Here's a harder challenge video output [](./harder_challenge_output.mp4)